KristinaEtc/word-party-go/README.md

 # word-party-go
-A program which will help you to learn foreight words [gently] forcibly. :new_moon_with_face:
+A program which will help you to learn foreign words [gently] forcibly. :new_moon_with_face:

 Testing on: Ubuntu 14.04.4 LTS<br/ >
 Programming language: Golang: go1.5.2 linux/amd64<br/ >